paysuper/paysuper-docs/api-reference/content/main.md

   }
 }
 ```

 ### Setting up a webhook

 **1.** Add the URL of the server that will receive the webhook requests in the *Functional URL section* on the Project Webhooks page.

 **2.** Select the Webhooks mode:

-**Default** is the asynchronous mode for the payment webhook notifications.
+**Default** is the asynchronous mode that provides webhook notifications only about a payment.

-   **1.** A customer initiates a request to create a payment from a PaySuper payment form.
+**a.** A customer sends a payment request using the PaySuper payment form.
-   **2.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.
+**b.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.

-**Pre-approval** is the synchronous mode for the user validation and payment webhook notifications.
+**Pre-approval** is the mode that provides a synchronous notification for user validation and asynchronous notification about a payment.

-   **1.** A customer initiates a request to create a payment from a PaySuper payment form.
+**a.** A customer sends a payment request using the PaySuper payment form.
-   **2.** PaySuper sends the user validation request with the customer data to check the details of the user on the project side.
+**b.** PaySuper sends the user validation request with the customer data to check the details of the user on the project side.
-   **3.** When the project server responds with success or failure, PaySuper continues or cancel the payment respectively for this customer.
+**c.** When the project server responds with success or failure, PaySuper continues or cancel the payment respectively for this customer.
-   **2.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.
+**d.** If the payment is finished with a successful or failed result PaySuper sends a payment notification to your server.

 **3.** [Verify the webhook request](#verifying-a-webhook).